 Arrival at the hotel is scheduled for dinner on Sunday evening, June 17 at 6 p.m.

 - Participants from Potsdam: Public Transport Connection

-- Destination for individual travelling: Mardorf Strandhotel, Neustadt am Rübenberge
+- Destination for individual travelling: Station: Mardorf Strandhotel, Neustadt am Rübenberge

-All PhD students with a contract or a stipend at the AEI (Hannover and Golm) should fill in a request for business trips (Dienstreiseantrag) with the cost unit "M.R5.A.QOP10001" and the purpose of travel "IMPRS lecture week".
+All PhD students with a contract or a stipend at the AEI (Hannover and Golm) should fill in a request for business trips (Dienstreiseantrag) - see comment for concrete details - with the cost unit "M.R5.A.QOP10001" and the purpose of travel "IMPRS lecture week".

-All PhD students with a contract or a stipend at the Universität Hannover should fill in a personnel matters form (Einladungsvorschlag) of the AEI with the following dates:
+All PhD students with a contract or a stipend at the Universität Hannover should fill in a "personnel matters" form of the AEI (Einladungsvorschlag) - see comment for concrete details - with the following information:

 cost unit: M.R5.A.QOP10001